 First, Find Where the Sound is Coming From

-Tracing the sound back to the source can help the technician find out the possible causes.
+Tracing the sound back to the source can help the technician discover the possible causes.
 Your central air conditioning system is made up of two units.
 The outdoor unit vents the heat collected from your home and cools it down with the refrigerant.
 This cooler air is sent to the indoor air handler, which makes sure the conditioned air is sent into the ductwork.
-If the noise you’re hearing isn’t coming from either of these units, the problem might be somewhere inside the ductwork itself.
+If the noise you’re hearing isn’t coming from either of these units, the problem might be found inside the ductwork itself.

 Leave Electrical Problems to the Pros